UmeshPandit/Windows98/README.md

 # Windows98
-A Windows 98 prototype built in Power Apps for some nostalgia!
+A Windows 98 prototype built in Power Apps!

 Just a fun mini project because why not :)